 MA Combipacks Scale-Up

 This MA Combipacks Catalytic Opportunity Fund (COF) is a flexible pool of funds to support catalytic activities that advance government-led introduction and scale-up of quality MA combipack in low and lower-middle income countries.
-The MA combipack COF is supported by the RHSC Safe Abortion Supplies Workstream.
+The MA combipack COF is supported by RHSC Safe Abortion Supplies Workstream.

 Catalytic opportunities eligible for funding are broadly defined as activities that enable increased efficiency and/or effectiveness of product introduction and scale up OR activities that are critical to achieve successful product introduction and scale up.